yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-list-all-channels.md

 ## Response

 If successful, this method returns a `200 OK` response code and collection of [Channel](../resources/channel.md) objects in the response body.
+Response will include `@odata.id` property which can be used to access the channel and do other operation on [Channel](../resources/channel.md) object.

 ## Examples